hmslima/sambahsacompletegrammar/sambahsa.md

 **Est un prientlik geront quospet ghalv buit trohven medsu eys bustan –** it's a friendly old man whose very skull was found in the middle of his garden

+**I reuschus leuds eent ipet parents ias magv –** the people who had rushed were *(precisely)* the parents of the child *(after that child had an accident)*
+    ipet = i (the pronoun) + pet

-When “pet” is used after a verb, it has the sense of capacity or precision.
+When “pet” is used after a verb, it has the sense of “to be in the capacity of”.

 **Sei yu plais steighte con me do mien fiaker, duco-pet vos ad eys baytel –** if you accept to get in with me into my cab, I *(can)* drive you to his home

-**I reuschus leuds eent ipet parents ias magv –** the people who had rushed were *(precisely)* the parents of the child *(after that child had an accident)*
+With adverbs of time and space the word “kye”, as an enclitic, reinforces the adverb.

+**… ed terkye id sinister masse uns bina forstilb ids ghebel uper id strad –** … and just at that point, a certain sinister block of building thrust forward its gable on the street

+**Ed mehnte ghi od is nos duxit tei stet querkye staht id dwer?! –** and where do you think he carried us but to that place with the door?!

+**“Nunkye”, bahsit alter, antwehrdte mi: “quois gnohte yu me?” –** “And now”, said the other, you answer me: “how did you know me?”
+    *Notice that “antwehrdte” and “gnohte yu” refer to one person, not to a group as it may look at a first moment.
+It's becauste it's used the pronoun of cortesy “yu”, indeed you only can know it by the context.*

+**Tunkye eet circum nev saat ios aghyern, ed id prest nebule ios saison –** it was by this time about nine in the morning, and the first fog of the season

+**Gheskye ia ne eevevis iom pon quasi dwo munts –** it was nearly two months since she had seen him till yesterday

 The enclitic affix -schi already was explained and the enclitic affix -smee will be explained soon.